Frequently Asked Questions.

 Do parents need to be present during classes?

-For younger students (especially ages 3–4), we often recommend that a parent or caregiver be present for all or part of the lesson to support engagement and encourage at-home music play.
+For younger children, we often recommend that a parent or caregiver be present for all or part of the class to support engagement and encourage musical play at home.

 How long are the classes?

-Classes are 30 minutes long and meet once a week.
+Classes are 30 minutes long and meet once per week.

 Do you offer make-up lessons?

-Make-up lessons may be offered with advance notice.
-Specific policies are outlined in our Studio Policy.
+Make-up lessons may be offered with advance notice and are subject to availability.
+Specific details are outlined in our Studio Policy.

 Do you offer online lessons?